 The string of frogs is a low-maintenance plant that grows rapidly.
 This is why it is a perfect indoor plant candidate for beginner growers.

 Native to East Asia, the plants from the Ficus genus has been popular for decades and still have demand in the gardening community.

 This plant is an excellent choice for keeping in hanging pots and containers, inside or outside your home.

-Its small oak-leaf-shaped leaves are the main attraction of this plant that makes for a lovely table plant or a hanging plant.
+Its small oak-leaf-shaped leaves are this plant’s main attraction, making it a lovely table plant or a hanging plant.

 String of Frog’s Overview

 - Origin: Native to East Asia

 - Type: Evergreen Liana